Meet the Knotts

 William Knott remained the Treasurer under two more governors, David Scholtz and Fred Cone, before announcing his retirement at age 75.
 The longest term of service in the treasurer's office ended in 1941.

 William was born during the Civil War when Abraham Lincoln was president, and he died on April 3, 1965, when Lyndon B. Johnson was in office.
-William passed away at this home, reaching 101 years of age.
+He had reached 101 years of age.
 His body was brought to the Capitol Rotunda where hundreds came to pay tribute to the man who had given so many devoted years of service to the state of Florida.

 Luella passed away eight days after her husband died.
 The following poem is believed to be the last one that she wrote, created only days after her husband's death and only days before her own.

 The days have been so gray and long,

 And everything's been going wrong